- Your Case is Expunged or Sealed – Now What?

 The “whois” search tool allows you to put in the web address (e.g., “https://exemble.com/”) of any company and it will bring back the information that the registered host has for that company.
 The results can be confusing but if you look thoroughly you will find at least a telephone number, email address, or a mailing address.

-When informing companies do it with:
+When informing companies that have disclosed your information, do it with:

 - A short specific and direct letter telling them what you want.

 - A copy of the certified copy of the Order to Expunge/Seal (you can send a digital certified copy as many times as needed).

 - Keep a copy of the entire letter you send.

 - If you are addressing a photograph, included a printed copy of the photograph.

 If you only receive information on the registrar, request the domain owner’s company contact information from the registrar.

 We are currently collecting information on these private companies.
 Because these companies often try to hide their information (such as address, phone numbers, email addresses) so that you cannot contact them, we are providing this information as we find it.
 Please check out our project reveal page.